jfroehlich/boilerplate-static-prototype/source/content/index.md

 ---
-layout: layouts/page.html
+layout: "layouts/page.html"
+headline: "Welcome to your new site"
 ---

-# Welcome to your new site

 Now start prototyping.